Stack-Train/jobs-data-analyzer/GIT-IT.md

 3. `git switch JDA-12`
 4. `git push origin JDA-12`

-# Another way to merge your changes with the main branch
+## Another way to merge your changes with the main branch

-If this seems like a long process then you might consider just pushing your changes to your remote branch and using Github's pull request to merge it with the `main` branch.
+If this seems like a long process then you might consider just pushing your changes to your remote branch.
+Then use Github's pull request to merge it with the `main` branch.